liuchuting/mindone/examples/diffusers/text_to_image/README.md

 **Important**

+The training script is compute-intensive and only runs on an Ascend 910*.
+Please run the scripts with CANN version ([CANN 7.3.0.1.231](https://www.hiascend.com/developer/download/community/result?module=cann&cann=8.0.RC2.beta1)) and MindSpore version ([MS2.3.0](https://www.mindspore.cn/versions#2.3.0)); You can use
+`cat {cann-install-path}/latest/version.cfg` check the CANN version.
+The cann-install-path indicates the installation path of CANN.

 To make sure you can successfully run the latest versions of the example scripts, we highly recommend **installing from source** and keeping the install up to date as we update the example scripts frequently and install some example-specific requirements.
 To do this, execute the following steps in a new virtual environment:
 ```bash
 git clone https://github.com/mindspore-lab/mindone